UBC-CS/cpsc455/notes/part04/workshop04.md

 Configuring `mongosh` on macOS is not necessary as long as you used `homebrew` to do the installation as specified above.

-In a Terminal window, run the command: `brew install mongosh`, you should see an image like this if things are working correctly:
+In a Terminal window, run the command: `brew install mongosh`.

+After installing it, run `mongosh` to start, and you should see an image like this if things are working correctly:

 ![](images/mongosh_mac.png)